 Lessons from the Front Lines of Online and Blended Instruction

-Quite a few rapid changes have taken place in instruction at Georgia State the last few months.
+Quite a few rapid changes have taken place in instruction at Georgia State the last year and a half.
 We’ve all learned a lot as faculty have risen to the occasion with truly creative and effective instructional methods that we can share to ensure best practices across student learning at the university.
 Join us in building this lessons learned toolbox for online and blended instruction.

 Join a Community of Fellow Faculty for Virtual Conversations